webermat/cmssw/README.md

 software analysing and reconstructing physics data of the particle physics multi-purpose detector CMS (Compact Muon Solenoid) situated at the Large Hadron Collider at CERN

-forked from the JetMETdqmval group repository:
+forked from the JetMETdqmval group repository https://github.com/JetMETdqmval :

 main working items in this repository DQMOffline/JetMET --> code for data quality monitoring purposes